 The illness mentioned is bipolar disorder.
 I enjoy my bipolar and don’t see it as an illness; instead I see it as a gift.
-Some times are more challenging than others, but I actually prefer to have a rainbow of emotions rather than an average mood.
-Diagnosed bipolar in 2001 for a decade I tried every type of anti-psychotic medication under the sun & still had several holidays on the moon!
-I came off the medication while trying for our second child and noticed that my artistic creative streak came back full throttle.
-Years after having our second child I still remain un-medicated and instead use painting as my medication – with a whole heap of previous psychology which fixed the initial problems.
+Some times are more challenging than others, but I am one of the lucky ones whom finds it manageable.
+Diagnosed bipolar in 2001 it was suggested it may have been brought on from the shock of my brothers fatal road accident.
+I came off the medication while trying for our second child and noticed that my arty creative streak came back full throttle.
+Six years on and I still remain un-medicated by using painting as my medication – with a whole heap of previous psychology which fixed the initial problems.